 “Do you want Cornflakes, Shirley?”
 Mom asked.

 I could hear my parents talk all night.
-I didn’t want them to get mad at me or think that I gone crazy.
-However I wanted them to respect what and who I was.
-I was Shirley and it was important for me that they saw this.
-I was looking more and more like her; however the transformation was not completed yet.
+I didn’t want them to get mad at me or think that I went crazy.
+However, I wanted them to respect what and who I was.
+I was Shirley and it was important to me that they saw this.
+I was looking more and more like her; however, the transformation was not completed yet.
 I still had to act more and more like her, and look even more and more like her.
 I had to be… Shirley.

 She gave me a doll.
 It was an old doll she found in the attic.
 It was a raggy doll and smelled of dust.
 It must have belonged to granny or even her mother.
 I hugged the doll and said thank you to my sister.
 She smiled and said she had to get used to the fact that she now had a sister that was finding herself.
 I held the doll close to me as she was now my best friend.
 I closed my eyes and was falling asleep when my parents come in.
 I didn’t want to discuss anymore, so I pretended I was asleep.
 Mom and dad gave me a hug.
 Dad then whispered that he did not know what to do.
 This was totally weird for him.
 Mom whispered that they should be there for me.
 There was silence and then dad whispered that he loved me.